 - (21) To transmit the information provided by the economic operators at the national single window environments for customs to all authorities concerned, EU CSW-CERTEX should enable the necessary exchanges of information between the customs and non-customs domains.
 In particular, EU CSW-CERTEX should receive the data required for fulfilling the applicable Union non-customs formalities from the national single window environments for customs and distribute it to the respective Union non-customs system.
 This exchange should enable partner competent authorities to review the information transmitted to the respective Union non-customs systems and take their clearance decisions that should be forwarded to customs authorities via EU CSW-CERTEX.
 Customs authorities, in turn, should make this information available to the economic operators through the national single window environments for customs.
-The EORI number should be used as the identifier for sharing and cross-referencing the information related to these exchanges. - In accordance with Article 9 of Regulation (EU) No 952/2013, an EORI number is assigned to each economic operator engaged in customs operations as an identifier for all dealings with customs authorities in the Union.
+The EORI number should be used as the identifier for sharing and cross-referencing the information related to these exchanges. - (22) In accordance with Article 9 of Regulation (EU) No 952/2013, an EORI number is assigned to each economic operator engaged in customs operations as an identifier for all dealings with customs authorities in the Union.
 The Commission maintains a central EORI system to store and handle EORI related data.
-To facilitate collaboration between the different authorities involved in the goods clearance process, partner competent authorities should have access to the EORI system to validate the EORI number that they can request from economic operators in the context of their formalities. - Close cooperation between the Commission and the Member States is essential to coordinate all activities associated with the effective functioning of the EU Single Window Environment for Customs.
-Given the broad and diverse scope of those activities, it is necessary for each Member State to appoint a competent authority as national coordinator.
-The national coordinator should be the contact point for the Commission, and should promote cooperation at national level, while ensuring system interoperability.
+To facilitate collaboration between the different authorities involved in the goods clearance process, partner competent authorities should have access to the EORI system to validate the EORI number that they can request from economic operators in the context of their formalities. - (23) Close cooperation between the Commission and the Member States is essential to coordinate all activities associated with the effective functioning of the EU Single Window Environment for Customs.
+Given the broad and diverse scope of those activities, it is necessary for each Member State to appoint designate a competent authority as national coordinator contact point.
+The national coordinator should be the contact point for the Commission for all matters relating to the implementation of this Regulation, and should may promote cooperation at national level, while ensuring system interoperability.
 The Commission should provide coordination where necessary, and help ensure the efficient enforcement of Union non-customs formalities.

-- The development of the EU Single Window Environment for Customs entails various implementation costs.
+- (24) The development of the EU Single Window Environment for Customs entails various implementation costs.
 It is important to allocate those costs between the Commission and the Member States in the most appropriate way depending on the type of services provided.
 The Commission should incur costs related to the development, maintenance and operation of the central component of the EU Single Window Environment for Customs, EU CSW-CERTEX, and its interfaces with Union non-customs systems.
 The Member States should incur costs related to their role in ensuring interfaces with EU CSW-CERTEX and developing, maintaining and operating the national single window environments for customs. - (25) Detailed planning is required to progressively integrate various Union non-customs formalities from diverse policy areas into EU CSW-CERTEX.
 To that end, the Commission should prepare a work programme to incorporate those formalities into EU CSW-CERTEX and to develop connections between the Union non-customs systems processing those formalities and EU CSW-CERTEX.
-The main objective of the work programme should be to support the operational requirements and implementation timeline of these activities.
-The work programme should be reviewed regularly to assess overall progress in applying the provisions of this Regulation. - The Commission should regularly monitor the functioning of the EU Single Window Environment for Customs to evaluate the performance of EU CSW-CERTEX and to ensure the efficient enforcement of Union non-customs formalities covered by EU CSWCERTEX.
-The Commission should submit regular assessment reports on the functioning of the EU Single Window Environment for Customs to the European Parliament and to the Council.
-Those reports should take stock of progress, identify areas for improvement and propose recommendations for the future in light of progress made towards an improved digital collaboration between customs authorities and partner competent authorities involved in goods clearance to ensure simplified processes for economic operators and the efficient enforcement of Union non-customs formalities.
+The main objective of the work programme should be to support the operational requirements and implementation timeline of these activities, with particular consideration to the IT developments required in, inter alia, the national single window environments for customs.
+The work programme should be reviewed regularly to assess overall progress in applying the provisions of this Regulation.